dafrina/ezform/readme.md

-# EZForm is an easy form and field-level validation library for react using Material UI components
+# EZForm is an easy form and field-level validation library for react

 ## Build Project